klis87/redux-requests/packages/redux-saga-requests/README.md

 ## Reducers [:arrow_up:](#table-of-content)

-Except for `watchRequests` and `sendRequest`, which can simplify your actions and sagas a lot, you can also use `requestsReducer`, a higher order reducer, which is responsible for a portion of your state related to a given request type.
+Except for `watchRequests` and `sendRequest`, which can simplify your actions and sagas a lot, you can also use `requestsReducer` or `networkReducer`, higher order reducers, which are responsible for a portion of your state related to given requests.

+### requestsReducer

 For a general idea how it works, see [Motivation](#motivation-arrow_up) paragraph.
 This is just a minimal example, where with simple:
 ```javascript
 const reducer = requestsReducer({ actionType: `FETCH_SOMETHING` });